Date: May 2 - May 10, 2026

 1. At 6 pm on Friday, May 1, return to this page and click the Proceed button below to sign an online waiver.
 Complete the form and click Submit.
 You'll then be taken to the map print page.

-Note: If this step fails, check your browser settings, especially if you are using Firefox, and be sure pop-up blocker is not interfering.
+Note: If this step fails, check your browser settings, especially if you are using Firefox, and be sure a pop-up blocker is not interfering.
 Turn it off before signing up.
-If you're still having trouble, email one of the event organizers listed above.
+If you're still having trouble, email one of the event officials listed above and they'll help get you the map.

 2. Arrange for your own “runner accountability.”
 We recommend telling a friend or family member where you are going and when you plan to finish.
 Provide them with a copy of the map.
 Or, you may choose to meet another orienteer at the venue and run simultaneously.